All Episodes

 No, it's not.

-This regime can't find work for the people this country want it.
+This regime can't find work for the people this country wanted.

-In the meantime, every night, for whatever number of years, seven years, six years, Comedy Central, Stuart Colbert, you name it, Bush lied.
+In the meantime, every night for whatever number of years, seven years, six years, Comedy Central, Stewart, Colbert, you name it, Bush lied.

 The mainstream media, every day, every week, Bush lied.

-In the minds of young skulls full of mush, it turned the Iraq war into a joke, number one.
+It turned the Iraq War into a joke, number one.

 And it told everybody that everything we were doing over there was illegitimate because we had no business being there, that there was no terrorism.